-Where an employer seeks to cancel an Medical Specialist's travel for operational purposes - for example to ensure an appropriate complement of critical staff is maintained to address this unfolding health event - the employer should not cause disadvantage (financial or otherwise) to the Medical Specialist.
+Where an employer seeks to cancel or withhold approval for an Medical Specialist's travel for operational purposes - for example to ensure an appropriate complement of critical staff is maintained to address this unfolding health event - the employer should be mindful not to cause disadvantage (financial or otherwise) to the Medical Specialist.
+The employer needs to be mindful of costs the Medical Specialist would incur if required to cancel/modify their travel arrangements.